opendxl/opendxl-epo-service-python/doc/sdk/authorization.rst

 .. image:: restrictsendcert2.png

-Next, select the certificates associated with the clients that will allowed to invoke the ePO DXL Service.
+Next, select the certificates associated with the clients that are allowed to invoke the ePO DXL Service.
 In the screenshot above, the certificates with common names of "ePO DXL Service" and "ePO DXL Service Samples Client" are selected.
 Once the appropriate certificates are selected click "OK".